 I ran down the docks and saw St. Louis had gotten underway.
 She had been tied alongside the Honolulu.
 I figured Honolulu would go next.
 I’ll get on her.
 Well, unknown to me, she had been hit by a 250-pound bomb.
 It went through the dock and exploded under the water ripping the seams of Honolulu’s magazines.
-Although she’d been casting off her lines, she came back and tied up again.
-I reported to the officer of the Deck and I guess It looked pretty messy, bloody, and wet.
+Although she’d been casting off her lines, she returned and tied up again.
+I reported to the officer of the Deck, and I guess It looked pretty messy, bloody, and wet.
 He said, “You’d better go down to sickbay.”
-I didn’t know where it was so they sent a messenger to take me down and the corpsman put some sutures in my head.
+I didn’t know where it was, so they sent a messenger to take me down, and the corpsman put some sutures in my head.

 As I look back, I don’t ‘remember how I got clothes.
 I had no money and no clothes.
 I guess some of the sailors in the shop had given me clothes to wear and maybe an old toothbrush.
 I asked if they could go back to my ship and said that they’d eventually get me back eventually.
 It was ten days before I got back.
 There was no way I could send word to Lani about what happened.
 I asked one of the yard workers who was working in the yard if he would stop by my house and let my wife know I was okay.
 This one yard worker finally told my wife and the family that I was still alive and aboard Honolulu.
 After ten days, I was sent back to the Medusa with a letter stating that I came aboard and received a commendation on the work that I did while I was on Honolulu.

 The first thing the kids aboard the Medusa wanted to show me was my battle station.
-It seems the destroyers alongside on the starboard side had destroyed the crow’s nest while firing at the Jap Kamikaze which dove into the Curtis.
-The destroyers were firing over the Medusa at the plane right through the crow’s nest.
+It seems the destroyers alongside on the starboard side had destroyed the crow’s nest while firing at the Jap Kamikaze, which dove into the Curtis.
+The destroyers fired over the Medusa at the plane right through the crow’s nest.
 If I hadn’t been home, I would have been aboard the ship and would have been killed by my own bullets.